 The webinar will be £25 per person with a limited of 10 per session to allow for questions.

-If you are already someone who has done a lot of research into self-releasing but wants a bit more information or one to one assistance from someone who has been through the process or you’ve been to my webinar and want to get into more detail.
+If you are already someone who has done a lot of research into self-releasing but wants a bit more information, you just want some one to one assistance from someone who has been through the process or you’ve been to my webinar and want to get into more detail.
 Get in touch for a mentoring session.

 This will be much more bespoke and dependant on what you need and want to know.
 If you have been to a webinar then you will get £25 discount on your first session.
-These mentoring sessions will also be online.
+These mentoring sessions will also be online and will last up to 90 mins.
 Get in touch to discuss details and to work out a time.

 Matthew Whiteside was named in the List Hot 100 2019 and the Scotsman’s One to Watch (classical) for 2020, is a composer, collaborator, sound designer and concert producer based in Glasgow.
 Winner of the Light Moves Innovative Use of Sound Award for his work Entangled with Marisa Zanotti.
 His music has been described as “Effective and Unsettling” by BBC Music Magazine and “post-minimalist bold sparseness” by the Herald.
 He has released two albums of chamber music, Dichroic Light and Entangled, along with multiple singles.